A common question I hear today is, “Can one person truly make a difference in the world today?”

 - To encourage their children and grandchildren to follow their dreams.

 - To live a life that brings honor and glory to God the Father.

 So, can one person make a difference?
 More intimately, can your life make a difference?
-Yes, because what makes a difference in people’s lives is genuine, healthy relationships.
+Yes, because genuine, healthy relationships make a difference in people’s lives.
 Not money, not houses, cars, careers, or fame.